Electron Interactions in Rashba Materials: Introduction

+The present work aims at making first steps in this direction.
+To this end, it investigates the superconducting and magnetic instabilities in both 3D and 2D Fermi liquids with PSOI\@.
+We demonstrate that PSOI can induce a $p-$wave superconducting state in 3D, which can be either nodal or nodeless depending on the sign of the SOI constant, $\alpha$.
+The order parameters of these superconducting phases are similar to the A and B phases of \isotope{He}{3}~\cite{wolfle}.
+Notably, these superconducting states do not require phonons or any other mediators of attraction, relying solely on the interplay between Coulomb repulsion and PSOI\@.
+In 2D systems, the $p-$wave superconducting states are fully gapped, pairing spin-up and spin-down electrons into $p^x\pm i p^y$ states, correspondingly.
+The resulting superconducting state respects both time-reversal and particle-hole symmetries, putting it into DIII symmetry class~\cite{haim2019time}, topological in 2D\@.

+While electron pairing has also been predicted within 2D Rashba-Hubbard models, the mechanism there is based on Kohn-Luttinger effect, where Rashba SOI mainly induces a mixing of spin-singlet and spin-triplet channels~\cite{PhysRevB.93.214516,PhysRevLett.120.177002,PhysRevB.102.174512,doi:10.1143/JPSJ.77.124711,doi:10.7566/JPSJ.82.014702}.
+In contrast, our work introduces a conceptually different mechanism of superconducting pairing.
+This mechanism is a direct, first-order effect in the interaction strength, unlike the much weaker, second-order Kohn-Luttinger mechanism.

-In this work, we focus on superconducting and magnetic instabilities in 3D and 2D Rashba materials~\cite{Kurebayashi2022Mar,Gibertini2019May}.
-The former manifests itself in a particular nodal \(p\)-wave superconducting state, consistent with the two-body bound states discussed in Refs.~\cite{2018arXiv180410826G,PhysRevB.98.115137,10.1016/j.physe.2018.12.028,2019arXiv190409510G,bhzbeps}.
-Stability of such superconducting state does not require phonon (or any other) mediator of attraction and relies solely on the Coulomb repulsion and PSOI\@.
-It does impose, however, certain requirements on the purity of the material.
-The ferromagnetic (FM) ordering arises from the Stoner-like mechanism for a sufficiently large SOI constant, $\alpha$.
-Due to PSOI the FM breaking of the rotation symmetry in the spin space is associated with a deformation and eventual topology-changing Lifshitz transition of the Fermi surface in the momentum space.
-Such a transition from genus-zero to genus-one Fermi surface leads to experimentally detectable consequences in thermodynamic and transport properties, as well as in spectra of Shubnikov-de Haas and Friedel oscillations.
-Finally, the FM and the \(p\)-wave superconducting orders may coexist.
-Interestingly, the toroidal Fermi surface allows for a nodeless fully spin-polarized order parameter.
+The PSOI also facilitates and affects a ferromagnetic (FM) order coming from the Bloch-Stoner mechanism.
+Due to PSOI the FM breaking of the rotation symmetry in the spin space is associated with a deformation of the Fermi surface in the momentum space.
+Eventually such a deformation leads to a topology-changing Lifshitz transition from a genus-zero (simply connected) to a genus-one (toroidal-shaped) Fermi surface.
+This transition has distinct observable signatures in material's thermodynamic and transport properties.
+Specifically, it leads to a changes in Shubnikov-de Haas and Friedel oscillations patterns, which can serve as direct probes of the Fermi surface topology.
+Moreover, a potential coexistence of FM and $p-$wave superconducting orders, which has garnered considerable attention in the field~\cite{HUXLEY2015368,liu2021iron,saxena2000superconductivity,ran2019nearly,hu2024possible}, presents an intriguing scenario.
+Interestingly, the toroidal Fermi surface allows for a node-less fully spin-polarized order parameter.